nirmata/nirmata-scripts/k8s-cert-check/README.md

 <ins>**Usage:**</ins>
 - Make sure you have installed mail package
 - Command to install:  yum install mailx -y
-- In script, Replace <Receiver-mail> with Receivers Mail ID
+- In script, Replace "<Receiver-mail>" with Receivers Mail ID